 Unfortunately for Hyatt (a hotel chain that I LOVE that has an otherwise wonderful loyalty program), they have competitors in the big-comfy-room-with-free-breakfast-and-a-gym-to-work-off-the-sausages-you-ate-at-free-breakfast space.

 Whenever possible, I do book directly through the hotel website.
-And the Hyatt credit card is wonderful.
+And the Hyatt credit card is one of many wonderful Chase credit cards.
 I’ve kept it for years.
 But sometimes you just can’t or don’t want to book through the hotel’s site.
 What if you’re taking advantage of the Capital One Venture sweet 10X points deal through hotels.com?

 (With Capital One® Venture® Rewards Credit Card you earn 10 Venture miles per $1 you spend on Hotels.com bookings.
 To earn the bonus, you must book your stay through www.hotels.com/venture and pay with your card through January 31, 2020.)